Skip to main content (Press Enter).

 USS Oklahoma Sailor Accounted For From World War II (Johnson, B.)

-Navy Fireman 1st Class Billy J. Johnson, killed during the attack on the USS Oklahoma in World War II, was accounted for on Feb.
+The Defense POW/MIA Accounting Agency (DPAA) announced today that Navy Fireman 1st Class Billy J. Johnson, 22, of Caney, Kentucky, killed during World War II, was accounted for on Feb.
 26, 2019.

-Johnson's name is recorded on the Courts of the Missing at the Punchbowl, along with the others who are missing from World War II.
+Of the 16 million Americans who served in World War II, more than 400,000 died during the war.
+Currently there are 72,692 still unaccounted for from World War II, of which approximately 30,000 are assessed as possibly-recoverable.
+Johnson’s name is recorded on the Walls of the Missing at the Punchbowl, along with the others who are missing from WWII.
 A rosette will be placed next to his name to indicate he has been accounted for.

 Johnson’s personnel profile can be viewed at